cristianoliveira/snipgpt/README.md

 It will open a prompt where you can request for short snippets.
 It also works for other stuff, for instance, to ask for examples of how to use a given command from the coreutils.

+It allows you to pipe request.
+See: `./example.sh`

 ## LICENSE